 Key clients include Chow Sang Sang Securities, Combest Holdings, DIO Corporation and Haitong International Assets Management.

 Prominent PRC law firm Fangda Partners opened its office in Hong Kong in 2012.
-Supported by the firm’s leading practices in corporate and M&A, private equity and capital markets, its dispute resolution team in Hong Kong advises on complex commercial disputes, particularly in respect of cross-border investments and cases involving entities from various jurisdictions.
+Supported by the firm’s leading practices in corporate and M&A, private equity and capital markets, its dispute resolution team in Hong Kong advises at the forefront of complex commercial disputes, particularly in respect of cross-border investments and disputes involving entities from various jurisdictions.
+Partner Peter Yuen is the head of the firm's dispute resolution practice.
+His practice covers international and regional arbitration, China-related commercial arbitration and commercial litigation.
+Howard Chan is another key figure.
+In commercial and transactions, the firm is representing SAIF Partners, a leading China-based private equity fund, in complex ongoing proceedings against a former partner concerning carried interest distributions and fiduciary duties, with claims exceeding $22 million.

 Freshfields Bruckhaus Deringer is the go-to firm for Chinese POEs and SOEs involved in litigation outside of China.
 Its dispute resolution strength lies in commercial and transactions, international arbitration and white-collar crime.
 The team is frequently trusted by top-tier financial institutions, including bulge-bracket investment banks and leading private equity funds, in connection with their litigation matters stemming from their transactions.